 In some motorcycle accidents, liability might not be clear.
-A motorcyclist might have partially contributed to the accident, even if the vehicle motorist holds the lion’s share of the blame.
-Florida courts apply a concept called comparative negligence to most personal injury cases.
+A motorcyclist might have partially contributed to the accident, even if the vehicle motorist holds a majority of the blame.
+Florida courts apply a concept called “comparative negligence” to most personal injury cases.
 Courts use this notion of shared liability to assess the extent to which a plaintiff might be at fault for the accident which led to their injuries.
 If the court finds the plaintiff partially liable, they reduce the damages they award accordingly.
 For example, if you sue for $600,000 in damages, and the court assigns you 10 percent at fault, you can only collect 90 percent, or $540,000.

 Any party named as a defendant in a lawsuit will go out of their way to avoid liability, but Florida’s comparative negligence rules motivate defense teams to shift blame to the accident victim.
 Some arguments a defense team might use to shift blame to the victim for a motorcycle accident include:

 - The biker was breaking traffic regulations by speeding or driving carelessly, weaving between lanes.